Tagada85/100-days-of-code/log.md

 ### Day 14: January 17th, 2017
 Solved proxy issue.
 Just added an unecessary parameter to a function.
 Callback wasn't called ...
 Added mongoose connection and some tests.

+### Day 15: January 18th, 2017
+Not much done.
+Database and models up and running.
+Added few more tests about models.